 Make sure that nothing blocks the front of your Apple TV

 Remove anything that blocks the path between your Apple Remote and the front of your Apple TV, which is where the IR sensor is.
-For example, if a blanket covers or sits in front of the LED on your Apple TV, your Apple Remote won't have a clear signal.
+For example, if your receiver is in front of the LED on your Apple TV, your Apple Remote won't have a clear line of sight.

 Get more help

 Learn what to do about issues with the Remote app on your iOS device.